UfukCetinkaya57/ProductManagement/README-ENG.md

 Additional Notes
 Ensure that the SQL Server is accessible and running.
 Customize the Docker Compose file (docker-compose.yml) as needed for your environment.

+If you want to run it from Visual Studio, you may need to comment out folders 56 to 61 in the program.cs folder.